 3. Results

 A total of 10,188 tweets were collected and 2,617 potential ADRs were identified automatically by ADRMine.
 ADRMine obtained an F-measure of 0.58 (recall 0.91, precision 0.43) over the data set.
 The high recall obtained by the system suggests that most true ADR expressions were captured by the system.
-Manual review of these and the additional 1000 tweets resulted in 801 true ADRs, which were mapped to 232 unique UMLS concept IDs.
-Among the other automatically identified ADRs, 112 were ambiguous because it was unclear if they were ADRs, 259 were ambiguous because the mention may have referred to either the indication for the drug or ADR, 250 referred to the indication for adalimumab, 98 referred to an ADR or indication for another drug, 6 referred to a beneficial effect of the drug, 32 were duplicates, and 1162 mentioned the drug but not an ADR or indication for the drug, or other classifiable mention.
+Manual review of these and an additional 1000 tweets randomly chosen from those not identified by ADRMine resulted in 801 true ADRs, which were mapped to 232 unique UMLS concept IDs.
+Among the others, 112 were ambiguous because it was unclear if they were ADRs, 259 were ambiguous because the mention may have referred to either the indication for the drug or ADR, 250 referred to the indication for adalimumab, 98 referred to an ADR or indication for another drug, 6 referred to a beneficial effect of the drug, 32 were duplicates, and 1162 mentioned the drug but not an ADR or indication for the drug, or other classifiable mention.
 These tweets were excluded from the analysis.
 Table 2 presents sample Twitter posts and type categorization.

 Table 2.
 Examples of comments based on UMLS concept codes